chrisii/MADStorm/README.md

 # Android Application to control a lego mindstorm robot #
 Basic Android Application that allows to connect to a lego mindstorm robot and control its movement as well as a predefined action.
-The application has been created as part of a school assignment.
+The applicataion uses of mindstorm libraries lincesed under the Apache Lincese 2.0.
+It has been created as part of a school assignment.
 (Original german assignment description below)

 ## Übungsaufbau ##
 Mit den Übungen soll der Student in einer Gruppenarbeit selbständig eine Android Applikation schreiben, mit der man einen Lego Mindstorm Roboter (Abbildung 1) via Bluetooth ferngesteuert kontrollieren kann.